Turkish air strikes target northern Iraq and Syria

 Turkey’s military has carried out air raids against Kurdish fighters in northern Iraq and Syria.

-The overnight strikes destroyed 23 targets, the Turkish Ministry of National Defence said on Tuesday.
+The overnight air raids destroyed 23 targets, the Turkish Ministry of National Defence said on Tuesday.
 The operation extends a recent escalation in violence across Turkey’s southern border, as regional tension continues to rise amid Israel’s bombardment of Gaza.

 Keep readinglist of 4 items